EvilEyedPigeon/udacity-fsnd-p4-conference-app/README.md

 are in the ```api``` package, with modules for different things such as sessions, speakers, and wish lists.

-One thing that would be nice is to separate the actual endpoint API classes from the implementation of the services, so that the enpoint methods just delegate to those internal services.
+Also, the actual implementations of the services are in the ```services``` package, so the enpoint methods just delegate to those internal services.
+Some more work can be done here to make the separation better.
+Especially when considering the parameters that the services should receive.

 Another thing to consider is having a unified API.
 For the project submission there are actually multiple APIs for handling conferences, sessions, speakers,